 Using the Resources in Academia

-To integrate Ethics Unwrapped into your course, you may wish to show a video in class, assign a video to watch outside of class, or embed a video in an online learning module.
-Then, ask students to answer the video’s discussion questions or reflect on the issues raised by the video in class.
+To integrate Ethics Unwrapped, you can show a video in class, assign a video to watch outside class, or embed a video in an online learning module.
+Then, prompt conversation.
+Ask students to answer the video’s discussion questions, and reflect on the concepts and issues raised by the video in class.

-You may also use videos as a writing prompt.
-Encourage students to apply the ethics concept illustrated in the video to topics covered in class.
-Students can dig deeper by reading the related case study (or a current event in the news).
-Then, ask students to describe how the ethics concept is expressed in the case and/or have them reason through the ethical dimensions presented.
+Videos make good writing prompts, too.
+Ask students to apply the ethics concept from the videos to topics covered in your course.
+Students can dig deeper into the concepts by reading the related case study (or a current event in the news) and answering the case study questions.
+Have students reason through the ethical dimensions presented in each case, and develop strategies to avoid the ethical pitfalls.

 Using the Resources in Organizations

-Many of the ethics concepts covered by Ethics Unwrapped operate in tandem with each other, so the more you watch, the greater your understanding of ethical issues and their impact on ethical culture within an organization.
+Many of the concepts covered by Ethics Unwrapped operate in tandem with each other.
+The more you view, the greater your understanding of ethical issues and their impact on ethical culture within an organization.

-Ethics Unwrapped videos and teaching resources are available for use at no cost.
-If you share or embed them on other websites, please credit Ethics Unwrapped and provide a link to our website.
+We offer our program to the public at no cost.
+If you share or embed our resources on other websites, please credit Ethics Unwrapped and provide a link to our website.
+Thank you!